 Just then, he has his thug bring out Ellen Murphy.
 RoboCop tries to fight back as he flips Aza over, but the self-proclaimed God uses the end of his whip to shine a bright light into his eyes and blind him as he continues to strike Alex with his electro-whip.

 Following a report from Media Break that Pres.
-Ramirez had landed in America & that a RoboCop sighting has been confirmed in San Arica, Alex manages to rip the pillar from its foundation and cause enough strain for to snap & break free in order to attack Aza.
-This time, he’s able to withstand the whip and hit the fiend down the cliff.
+Ramirez had landed in America & that a RoboCop sighting has been confirmed in San Arica, Alex manages to rip the pillar from its foundation and cause enough strain to snap his chains & break free in order to attack Aza.
+This time, he’s able to withstand the whip and hits the fiend down the cliff.